 ZWJ and ZWNJ are used mainly to write two distinct displays of the same consonant cluster or sequence which do not have any semantic and phonetic significance.
 When ZWJ and ZWNJs are allowed in domain names for Telugu, they create two distinct forms of the same domain name.
 To make the browsers and DNSs to treat them as equal, we have to ignore ZWJ and ZWNJs for comparing two words.
 The same procedure is usually followed by the spell-checkers of the language.

 Accepting these as part of the domain name may create a perceptual difference between the two labels (with and without H), but creates confusion to a majority of the linguistic community, hence this is explicitly prohibited by the NBGP.
-In future if required, depending on the prevailing requirements by the community, the future NBGP may consider revisiting this rule.

 5. The Repertoire